Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 14. Smažený vepřový rízek

-Smažený vepřový rízek is one of the most simple Prague foods, and is basically the Czech equivalent of a pork schnitzel (although veal and chicken cutlets are common as well).
+Smažený vepřový rízek is one of the most simple Czech foods, and is basically the Czech equivalent of a pork schnitzel (although veal and chicken cutlets are common as well).

 While schnitzel (rízek) is obviously not unique to the Czech Republic, it is an integral part of classic Czech cuisine and a common working man’s lunch.